New incentives needed to develop antibiotics to fight superbugs

 "Based on that, we're predicting it would work against infections that could be caused by bacteria that are resistant to available antibiotics," Payne said.

-Other companies with late-stage studies underway for antibiotics include: Cempra Inc (CEMP.O), whose drug was recently validated in a Japanese trial; Medicines Co (MDCO.O); and Paratek Pharmaceuticals Inc (PRTK.O).
-J&J is also putting money into battling antibiotic resistance.
+Other companies with late-stage studies underway for antibiotics include: Cempra Inc, whose drug was recently validated in a Japanese trial; Medicines Co; and Paratek Pharmaceuticals Inc. J&J is also putting money into battling antibiotic resistance.

 "If there is a bright side, it is that the world policymakers and health leaders have focused on this issue like never before," Coukell said.
 "But we've got a long way to go."